Roy Neuberger: Art patron

 By 1939, Neuberger had made enough money to buy the first painting that he would lend out to promote the artist: Peter Hurd's Boy from the Plains.
 He allowed Nelson Rockefeller, another avid art collector, to use Boy from the Plains in a travelling American art exhibition.
 Rockefeller's exhibition travelled to South America, and many people in both South and North America were thus exposed to Hurd's art.

 Among the other artists whose works Neuberger collected are Jackson Pollock, Ben Shahn, William Baziotes, Alexander Calder, Stuart Davis, Louis Eilshemius, Edward Hopper, Jacob Lawrence, Jack Levine, David Smith and especially Milton Avery.
 The first Avery he ever purchased was Gaspé Landscape, which he bought during a snowstorm and wrapped carefully before going out, determined to keep the painting intact to make the man famous.
 Neuberger still had Gaspé Landscape on a wall in his apartment at the time of his death.
 Neuberger also began donating works to institutions, among them the Metropolitan Museum of Art, the Museum of Modern Art, and the Whitney Museum, as well as many college and university museums.

 Rockefeller later became governor of New York and created the State University of New York system.
 For his friend Neuberger, Rockefeller established a museum at Purchase College as part of the new university where Neuberger could display a substantial amount of the art he had acquired.
 With the help of architect Philip Johnson, the Neuberger Museum of Art was built on the SUNY Purchase College campus and opened in 1974.
-Neuberger contributed more than 500 of his paintings toward the collection.
+Neuberger contributed more than 900 of his artworks toward the collection.

 On November 15, 2007, President George W. Bush awarded the then-104-year-old Neuberger the 2007 National Medal of Arts.
 Neuberger claimed to have never sold a work of art, stating that "It would be a criminal act for me to sell", and that "I buy because I love the work."